Sonoma–Marin Area Rail Transit: Initial operating segment track rehabilitation

-In January 2012, SMART completed final negotiations to start rebuilding the 43 mi Initial Operating Segment (IOS) between Airport Blvd Santa Rosa and the Civic Center Station in San Rafael at a cost less than originally budgeted.
-The segment was completed jointly by Stacy & Witbeck and Herzog Contracting Corp.
-In 2012, SMART announced that it was adding two stations to the Initial Operation Segment: in north Santa Rosa, near Coddingtown, and in Novato at Atherton Avenue.
+In January 2012, SMART completed negotiations to rebuild the 43 mi Initial Operating Segment (IOS) between Airport Blvd in Santa Rosa and the Civic Center Station in San Rafael under the original budget estimate.
+The segment was completed jointly by Stacy and Witbeck and Herzog Contracting Corp.
+In 2012, SMART added two stations to the IOS design: north Santa Rosa, near Coddingtown, and Novato at Atherton Avenue.

-The Puerto Suello Hill Tunnel in San Rafael was rehabilitated for service and the 111-year old fixed span Haystack Bridge was replaced with a newer movable bascule bridge.
-Concrete ties were installed along the line to facilitate running up to 80 mph and several spur lines were removed to adhere to federal safety standards.
-Businesses may connect a switch and spur to the line by purchasing the equipment for about $300,000.
+The Puerto Suello Hill Tunnel in San Rafael was structurally rehabilitated for passenger service, and the 111-year-old fixed span Haystack Bridge over the Petaluma River was replaced with a movable bascule bridge.
+Concrete ties were installed along the line to support track speeds up to 80 mph, and several legacy freight spur lines were removed to adhere to federal safety standards.
+Businesses can reconnect a switch and spur to the line for approximately $300,000.

-The first phase of construction does not include the complete parallel pedestrian and bicycle path.
+The first phase of construction did not include the continuous parallel pedestrian and bicycle path originally envisioned, prioritizing rail infrastructure over the trail network to stay within budget.

 A northbound SMART train crosses the Petaluma River on a drawbridge previously used on the Galveston Causeway in Texas.
 Note US 101 on the taller bridge in the background.

 Delayed start of service

-Scheduled passenger service, already delayed from an originally estimated 2014, had long been expected for late 2016.
-This resulted from lack of tax revenues due to the economic downturn, which also led to the project opening in phases.
+Scheduled passenger service was originally planned for 2014, but was delayed to late 2016 due to funding shortages tied to the economic downturn.

-As late 2016 approached, the agency further delayed opening the IOS between Northern Santa Rosa and Downtown San Rafael until "late spring 2017."
-A crankshaft failure on a diesel engine used in the near-identical Nippon Sharyo diesel multiple unit trains operating in Toronto necessitated all of SMART's cars to be recalled for crank replacements, according to SMART management.
-The agency additionally had been experiencing problems with warning systems at some grade crossings, and had not fully completed its approval process with the Federal Railroad Administration.
-The 2017 California floods caused damage to the Puerto Suello Hill Tunnel, further delaying testing of the line.
+In late 2016, the agency delayed opening the IOS to "late spring 2017."
+The primary cause was a design flaw discovered in July 2016 when a near-identical Nippon Sharyo train operating on Toronto's Union Pearson Express experienced an engine fire.
+The issue was traced to a flaw in the Cummins QSK19-R engine's crankshaft that caused premature wear.
+SMART preemptively recalled all of its vehicles to its Rail Operations Center to rebuild the engines and replace the crankshafts prior to entering revenue service.
+Concurrently, the agency experienced problems with warning systems at some grade crossings and had not completed its positive train control approval process with the Federal Railroad Administration.
+The 2017 California floods also caused landslide damage near the Puerto Suello Hill Tunnel, further delaying physical testing of the line.

-Preview service and excursion trips timed with the Marin County Fair began on June 29, 2017, with free fares as far south as Marin Civic Center.
-Full service commenced on August 25, 2017.
+Preview service and excursion trips timed with the Marin County Fair began on June 29, 2017, offering free fares as far south as Marin Civic Center.
+Full revenue service commenced on August 25, 2017.